Los Angeles Schools with Art Programs

 California State University - Los Angeles

-Approximately 25 full-time and two part-time faculty members teach various specializations in CSU's art department.
+Approximately 27 full-time and 37 part-time faculty members teach various specializations in CSU's art department.
 Programs focus on professional preparation as well as a comprehensive liberal arts education.

 Bachelor of Arts in Art

-This degree requires completion of 120 units, and has the option to focus on animation, graphic design/visual communication, fashion/textiles, or studio arts.
+This degree requires completion of 120 units and has the option to focus on animation, graphic design/visual communication, fashion/textiles, art history or studio arts.
 Students complete 62-69 units in their major option, electives, and general education classes.
-Required lower division classes for all options include world art, 2-D and 3-D art fundamentals and introductory drawing; an upper-division class involving written expression in visual arts is also required
+Required lower division classes for all options include world art, 2-D and 3-D art fundamentals and introductory drawing; an upper-division class involving written expression in art is also required.

 Master of Arts in Art

-This 30-unit graduate degree program provides options to focus on fashion and textiles, studio art, or design, and it may be a good option for those who want to teach at the community college level.
+This 30-unit graduate degree program provides options to focus on fashion and textiles, studio art, design, art history or art education, and it may be a good option for those who want to teach at the community college level.
 In addition to topics exploring their area of interest, students take a class about perspectives on visual art, aesthetics, and culture; complete seminars in art history; and receive training in art research methodologies.
 A graduate thesis or project is also required.
 Candidates for this degree program must submit a goals statement, two letters of recommendation, and a portfolio; they may be interviewed as well.
-Applicants without a bachelor's degree in art need to complete at least 36 credits in art before entering the program.
+Applicants without a bachelor's degree in art need to complete at least 36 units in art before entering the program.

 Master of Fine Arts in Art